Street Naming and Numbering

 - the number of named-only properties in a street is deemed to be causing confusion for visitors, the delivery or emergency services.

-This a very time consuming process and we are only able to progress one of these issues at any time.
-However if you think you have a street naming issue, please contact us at the address below.
+This a very time-consuming process and we are only able to deal with one of these issues at any time.
+However, if you think you have a street naming issue, please contact us at the address below.